mattrude/xmpp-site/help/spark.md

 If you decide you'd rather have the contact in another group, simply right-click their name, point to **Move to**, then click the name of the group you want to move them to.

+## Changing your Status

+## Sending Messages

+## Sending a File to a Single User

+## Using a Group Conference

+### Sending a File to a Conference

+## Pro-Tips

+* Press **Ctrl+F** (while in the contacts or chat window) and start filling the name.
+It will automatically filter out from all of your contacts.
+This is a fast way to find a contact in a huge roster.
+* Press **Ctrl+T** (only works in a roster window) - it will show frequent contacts, the people you chat most with.
+* Press **Ctrl+E** (only works in a roster window) - it will show a list of users you had conversations with recently.
+A quick way to find whom you were talking with recently, if you can't remember the name.
+* Pressing **Ctrl+Space** after you enter a few characters of someone's name in the group chat will complete the name automatically.

+If a contact you want to talk to is Away (or even Offline) and you want to know right away when he is available.
+Right-click such contact and select Alert when user is available.
+Spark will open a chat windows with that contact once he gets Online.
+Note: Spark will remember this task only until it is turned off.